MicrosoftDocs/windows-dev-docs/hub/apps/develop/title-bar.md

     }
     else
     {
+        // Title bar customization using these APIs is currently
+        // supported only on Windows 11.
+In other cases, hide
+        // the custom title bar element.
         AppTitleBar.Visibility = Visibility.Collapsed;

         // Show alternative UI for any functionality in
         // the title bar, such as search.
     }